The ODPRN is comprised of four fully integrated units:

 - The Rapid Response Unit (RRU), whose primary function is to work with policy-makers to efficiently respond to research requests using linked population-level information from datasets housed at the Institute for Clinical Evaluative Sciences (ICES).

 - The Citizens’ Panel is a group of 22 volunteer citizens from across Ontario who have collectively come together to ensure that the ODPRN appropriately identifies issues of importance to the public, and incorporates these priorities into all aspects of our research.

-- The Core Academic Unit (CAU),which collaborates with the RRU in fulfilling policy-maker research requests, as well as addressing their own research questions through traditional academic research.
-The CAU also recruits and mentors students through our Student Training Program.
+- The Stakeholder Advisory Panel (SAP), which collaborates with the RRU in fulfilling policy-maker research requests, as well as addressing their own research questions through traditional academic research.
+The SAP also recruits and mentors students through our Student Training Program.